mvolkmann/wrec/README.md

 Web components that extend `Wrec` can contribute values to form submissions by adding the following line to their class definition.
-Wrec looks for that automatically does the rest of the work.
+Wrec looks for this automatically does the rest of the work.

 ```js
 static formAssociated = true;
 ```

-Wrec supports conditional and iterative generation of HTML.
-See `demo/temperature-eval.js` for an example of a web component that conditionally decides what to render based on an attribute value.
-See `demo/radio-group.js` for an example of a web component that iterates over values in a comma-delimited attribute value to determine what to render.

 ## More Examples